xpepermint/mongodb-cron/README.md

 });
 ```

 After inserting the document above to the database, the `onDocument` callback, which we've defined earlier, will immediately be triggered.
 This is how any collection can become a cron job queue.
-This is a very basic example so read the next section for advanced features.
+We have a very basic example here so read the next section for advanced features.

 ## Configuration & Details

 We can create a **one-time** or **recurring** jobs.
-Every time the document processing starts the `waitUntil` field is updated the the latest date and the `locked` field is set to `true`.
-When the processing ends the `processedAt` field is set to the current date and the `locked` field is removed.
+Every time the document processing starts the `startedAt` field is set to the latest date and the `locked` field is set to `true`.
+When the processing ends the `finishedAt` field is set to the current date and the `locked` field is removed.

 We can create a one-time job which will start processing immediately just by setting the `enabled` field to `true`.